HafslundEcoVannkraft/stratus-tf-github-environments/CONTRIBUTING.md

-# 🤝 **Contributing to stratus-tf-aca-gh-vending**
+# 🤝 **Contributing to stratus-tf-github-environments**

 Welcome!
-We're excited that you want to contribute to the **stratus-tf-aca-gh-vending** project.
+We're excited that you want to contribute to the **stratus-tf-github-environments** project.
 This guide will help you get started with contributing effectively.

 Thank you for your interest in contributing! 🎉 This project welcomes contributions from everyone.

 ## 🚀 **Quick Start**

 ### **For Small Changes** (typos, docs, small fixes)

 1. **Fork** the repository
 2. **Make your changes** directly on GitHub or locally
 3. **Submit a pull request** - that's it!

 ### **For Larger Changes**

 1. **Open an issue first** to discuss your idea
 2. **Fork** the repository
 3. **Create a branch**: `git checkout -b your-feature-name`